Investing in Social Housing: Ethical Property Partnerships with Community Impact

 Registering to Provide Social Housing in the UK

-• Scotland: Social housing providers must register with the Scottish Housing Regulator (SHR) and comply with the Scottish Social Housing Charter.
-Properties must also meet the Energy Efficiency Standard for Social Housing (EESSH) and other housing quality standards.
+In Scotland, social housing providers register with the Scottish Housing Regulator (SHR) and must comply with the Scottish Social Housing Charter.
+Properties are also expected to meet the Energy Efficiency Standard for Social Housing (EESSH) alongside broader housing quality and tenant care standards.

 Example of a modern, cost-effective interior refurbishment ideal for social housing tenants